 Object Description

 • ID The ID (>= 1) of the system log entry.

 • Level The level of the system log entry.
 The following level types are supported:

 ■ Info: Information level of the system log.

 ■ Warning: Warning level of the system log.

 ■ Error: Error level of the system log.

 ■ All: All levels.

 Clear Level To clear the system log entry level.
 The following level types are supported:

 ■ Info: Information level of the system log.

 ■ Warning: Warning level of the system log.

 ■ Error: Error level of the system log.

 ■ All: All levels.

 • Time The time of the system log entry.

-• Message The message of the system log entry.
+Message The message of the system log entry.

-Auto-refresh : Check this box to refresh the page automatically.
-Automatic refresh occurs every 3 seconds.

-Refresh: Updates the system log entries, starting from the current entry ID.

-Clear: Flushes the selected log entries.

-Hide: Hides the selected log entries.

-Download: Downloads the selected log entries.

-Let be system log entries, starting from the first available entry ID.

-Let be system log entries, ending at the last entry currently displayed.

-Download: Downloads the selected log entries, starting from the first available entry ID.

-Let be system log entries, ending at the last entry currently displayed.

-Download: Downloads the selected log entries.
+- : Updates the system log entries, starting from the first available entry ID. - : Updates the system log entries, ending at the last entry currently displayed. - : Updates the system log entries, starting from the last entry currently displayed. - : Updates the system log entries, ending at the last available entry ID.